bewildergeist/chatbot-react-postgres/tutorials/PR 1 Tutorial - Extract components.md

 ---

-## 🎉 Congratulations!

-You've successfully learned the fundamentals of React component architecture.
+**🏁 Congratulations:** You've successfully learned the fundamentals of React component architecture.
 You now understand:

 ✅ **Component Extraction**: Breaking large components into smaller, focused pieces
 ✅ **Props**: Passing data from parent to child components